a photo of traffic with computer nodes

 Like GearBrain on Facebook

-The more connected and autonomous cars there are on the road, the more attractive they become to hackers, says BlackBerry chief security officer Alexa Manea.
+BlackBerry chief security officer Alexa Manea says the more connected and autonomous cars there are on the road, the more attractive they become to hackers.

-Speaking to GearBrain at the Geneva motor show this week, Manea also explained how the automotive industry as a whole needs to lay the right foundations when it comes to connected and self-driving cars to keep their future occupants safe.
-He believes there is value in current crash tests being expanded to include analysis of a car's cybersecurity systems alongside its crash structure and pedestrian safety devices.
+Speaking to GearBrain at the Geneva Motor Show this week, Manea also explained how the automotive industry needs to lay the right foundations for connected and self-driving cars to keep their future occupants safe.
+He believes there is value in expanding crash tests to include analysis of a car's cybersecurity systems alongside its crash structure and pedestrian safety devices.

-When it comes to concerns over connected car hacking, Manea says there are two points of view.
-"One is the doomsday scenario [as demonstrated when a Jeep was remotely hacked while being driven in 2015] and one is that everything is fine, we shouldn't worry about it, instead just enjoy the benefits of connected vehicles.
-The truth is somewhere in-between.
-There's going to be a lot of great benefits from self-driving cars, but at the same time there's a lot of risks there."
+Manea says there are two points of view regarding concerns over connected car hacking.
+"One is the doomsday scenario [as demonstrated when a Jeep was remotely hacked while being driven in 2015], and one is that everything is fine, we shouldn't worry about it, instead just enjoy the benefits of connected vehicles.
+The truth is somewhere in between.
+There's going to be a lot of great benefits from self-driving cars, but at the same time, there's a lot of risks there."

-Before we go any further, we should explain that, yes, this is the same BlackBerry which gave birth to the smartphone before being shot out of the sky by Apple, Google and Samsung.
-The company still sells business-focused smartphones in small numbers, but also works in the automotive space developing the backend of car infotainment systems with its QNX software.
-This business interest is now being expanded to capitalize on the growing interest in connected and autonomous vehicles.
+Before we go any further, we should explain that this is the same BlackBerry that gave birth to the smartphone before being shot out of the sky by Apple, Google, and Samsung.
+The company still sells business-focused smartphones in small numbers but also works in the automotive space, developing the backend of car infotainment systems with its QNX software.
+This business interest is now expanding to capitalize on the growing interest in connected and autonomous vehicles.

-Firstly, Manea puts out minds at ease.
-"The reality is that hacking vehicles is non-trivial, it's very, very difficult to do.
-For instance, with the Jeep hack the researchers had to spend between six months and a year reverse-engineering all of the protocols...From a hacker's standpoint, you're not going to actually spend that much time hacking a vehicle unless you're going to get a good return on investment."
+Firstly, Manea puts our minds at ease.
+"The reality is that hacking vehicles is non-trivial; it's very difficult.
+For instance, with the Jeep hack, the researchers had to spend six months and a year reverse-engineering all protocols...From a hacker's standpoint, you're not going to spend that much time hacking a vehicle unless you get a good return on investment."

 Vehicle cybersecurity needs to be treated in the same way crash structures and airbags are, Manea saysiStock